Maxim Litvinov

-Maxim Maximovich Litvinov ([mɐkˈsʲim mɐkˈsʲiməvʲɪtɕ lʲɪˈtvʲinəf]; born Meir Henoch Wallach; 17 July 1876–31 December 1951) was a Russian revolutionary, and prominent Soviet statesman and diplomat who served as People's Commissar for Foreign Affairs from 1930 to 1939.
+Maxim Maximovich Litvinov ([mɐkˈsʲim mɐkˈsʲiməvʲɪtɕ lʲɪˈtvʲinəf]; born Meir Henoch Wallach-Finkelstein; 17 July 1876 – 31 December 1951) was a Russian revolutionary and prominent Soviet statesman and diplomat who served as People's Commissar for Foreign Affairs from 1930 to 1939.

 Litvinov was an advocate for diplomatic agreements leading to disarmament, and was influential in making the Soviet Union a party to the 1928 Kellogg–Briand Pact.
-He was also chiefly for the 1929 adoption of the Litvinov Protocol, a multilateral agreement to bring into force the Kellogg-Briand Pact between the Soviet Union and several neighboring states.
-In 1930, Litvinov was appointed People's Commissar of Foreign Affairs, the highest diplomatic position in the Soviet state.
+He was also responsible for the 1929 Litvinov Protocol, a multilateral agreement to implement the Kellogg-Briand Pact between the Soviet Union and several neighboring states.

-During the 1930s, Litvinov became an advocate for the official Soviet policy of collective security with Western powers against Nazi Germany.
+In 1930, Litvinov was appointed People's Commissar of Foreign Affairs, the highest diplomatic position in the USSR.
+During the 1930s, Litvinov advocated the official Soviet policy of collective security with Western powers against Nazi Germany.

 Early life and first exile

-Meir Henoch Wallach was born into a wealthy, Yiddish-speaking, Lithuanian Jewish banking family in Białystok, Grodno Governorate, Russian Empire, which was formerly part of the Polish–Lithuanian Commonwealth.
+Meir Henoch Wallach was born into a wealthy, Yiddish-speaking, Lithuanian Jewish banking family in Białystok, Grodno Governorate, Russian Empire.
 Meir was the second son of Moses and Anna Wallach.
 In 1881, Moses Wallach was arrested, held in prison for six weeks, then released without charge.
-Meir was educated at a local realschule; in 1893 he joined the army but was discharged in 1898 after he disobeyed an order to fire into a crowd of striking workers in Baku.
-In 1898 in Kyiv, Wallach joined the Russian Social Democratic Labour Party (RSDLP), which was considered an illegal organization, and it was customary for its members to use pseudonyms.
-Mier changed his name to Maxim Litvinov—a common Litvak surname—but was also known as "Papasha" and "Maximovich".
+Meir was educated at a local realschule; in 1893 he joined the army but was discharged in 1898 after he allegedly disobeyed an order to fire into a crowd of striking workers in Baku.
+That year, in Kiev, Wallach joined the Russian Social Democratic Labour Party (RSDLP), which was considered an illegal organization; it was customary for its members to use pseudonyms.
+Meir changed his name to Maxim Litvinov—a common Litvak surname—but was also known as "Papasha" and "Maximovich".
 Litvinov also wrote articles under the names "M.G.
 Harrison" and "David Mordecai Finkelstein".

 Litvinov's early responsibilities included propaganda work in the Chernigov Governorate.
-In 1900, Litvinov became a member of the Kyiv party committee, the entirety of which were arrested in 1901.
-After 18 months in custody, Litvinov and Nikolay Bauman organised a mass escape of 11 inmates from Lukyanivska Prison; they overpowered a warden, and used ropes and grappling irons to scale the walls.
-Litvinov moved to Geneva, where the founder of Russian Marxism Georgi Plekhanov enlisted him as an agent of the revolutionary newspaper Iskra.
+In 1900, Litvinov became a member of the Kiev party committee, all of whom were arrested in 1901.
+After 18 months in custody, Litvinov and Nikolay Bauman organised a mass escape of 11 inmates from Lukyanivska Prison, overpowering a warden and using ropes and grappling irons to scale the walls.
+Litvinov moved to Geneva, where the founder of Russian Marxism, Georgi Plekhanov, enlisted him as an agent of the revolutionary newspaper Iskra.
 Litvinov organised a route to smuggle the newspaper from Germany into Russia.